ubco-mds-2021-labs/dashboard1-group-a/README.md

 ## Describe your topic/interest in about 150-200 words

-{We are interested in how to save energy and whether the energy consumption is effected by the factors such as temperature and humidity.
-The dashboard would like to show the energy consumption condition and the user can know how to lower their energy consumption by controlling the factors. }
+We are interested in how to save energy and whether the energy consumption is effected by the factors such as temperature and humidity.
+Also, we are interested in if the consumption of energy has big variance in different hours in a day.
+The dashboard would like to show the energy consumption condition and become a useful guideline for the user who want to lower their energy consumption by controlling the factors.

 ## About this Dashboard

-{You can use this area for any images you want to include}
+The dashboard comparing energy consumption of appliances with temperature and humidity variations.
+The user can change the date range to see the relation between energy consumption and temperature/humidity.
+In addition, the user can choose a specific place (Living room, bathroom, etc) to see the plot.
+Also the dashboard includes the impact of temperature outside on energy consumption and the consumption of energy in different hours.

 <img src ="images/test.png" width="100px">